internetofwater/Western-Water-Datahub/docs/cloud_deployment.md

 ### 4. Configure Webserver

-The final step to serve the WWDH publicaly is then to configure a webserver of your choice (nginx, Caddy, Apache, etc) to provide TLS to the various components.
+The final step to serve the WWDH publicly is then to configure a webserver of your choice (nginx, Caddy, Apache, etc) to provide TLS to the various components.

 ## Deploy with Cloud Native Components